29th Guards Combined Arms Army: Since 2010

 29th Army was reformed once again around 2010/11, with confirmation coming with a Kremlin decree of 9 January 2011 naming the army's commander.
 General-Major Aleksandr Vladimirovich Romanchuk, named Commander, 29th Army, was relieved of duty as Chief of Staff, First Deputy Commander, 41st Army.

 In 2022 it was reported that in the context of the Russian invasion of Ukraine, elements of the 29th Army (including units from the 36th Motor Rifle Brigade and 200th Artillery Brigade) had been deployed to Belarus.

 Deployed to fight in Ukraine, according to Ukrainian officials, the commander of the army, major general Andrei Kolesnikov, was killed on 11 March 2022, Kolesnikov was later confirmed in 2023 to be alive, having left 29 CAA in summer 2022.
-Lieutenant General Roman Kutuzov, Chief of Staff of 29th CAA was killed on 5 June 2022 during the battle for Sievierodonetsk–Lysychansk.
 29 CAA has been actively engaged in fighting in Ukraine through 2022 and 2023.

+On 4 March 2025, the army was awarded the Guards status.
+On 14 February 2026, it was awarded the Order of Suvorov.